ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Alarm - watches a metric over a time period
 * In two states: Alarm or OK.
 * Set value of metric vs threshold over time
-* One or more actions
+* Can configure one or more actions once alarm triggered such as reboot EC2 instance

 ### 5.4 CloudWatch Logs